tadzik/panda/README.md

     panda install Acme::Meow

+Alternatively, you can install a package from the local disk by supplying its path:

+    panda install ./perl6-Acme-Meow

 Note that ~/.perl6/bin has to be in your $PATH for you to be able to use panda from the command line.